 Contrary to general opinion, blown insulation is very fire-resistant.
 According to recent testing performed by the National Fire Laboratory, this insulator can increase a wall’s fire-resistance by 78%.
 This is mainly contributed to its density and boric acid treatment.

 The compactness of blow-in makes fires literally impossible since it doesn’t make way for much oxygen in the process.
-Moreover, boric acid is widely known as a fire retardant and smoulder suppressant.
-This means that rather than being fire-prone, blown in insulation can actually protect your home from large and fast-spreading fires.
+Moreover, boric acid is widely known as a fire retardant and smolder suppressant.
+This means that rather than being fire-prone, blown-in insulation can actually protect your home from large and fast-spreading fires.

 HIGH R-VALUES ARE ITS ONLY BENEFIT